Evaluating Synthetic Data Generation for Domain Generalization in Fetal Brain MRI Segmentation

 \section{Introduction}

-Fetal development is a crucial period of early life that plays an important role in shaping future physiological and neurological development~\citep{Halfon2014-bp}.
-Monitoring brain maturation during this period and detecting deviations from typical neurodevelopment is essential for the early detection of pathologies and timely intervention~\citep{SALEEM2014507}.
-While ultrasonography (US) is the most widely used imaging modality for fetal examination due to its broad availability and low cost, fetal magnetic resonance imaging (MRI) is increasingly gaining prominence~\citep{Glenn1604}.
-MRI is less operator-dependent than US and offers superior soft-tissue contrast, which is particularly valuable in studying fetal brain development, with numerous studies highlighting its potential in both healthy and pathologically developing fetuses~\citep{Jakab2021, AvilesVerdera2023, Machado2022, Shen2022}.
-Conditions such as ventriculomegaly, spina bifida, agenesis of the corpus callosum, cytotoxic and vasogenic edema, and intracranial hemorrhages can be effectively identified and assessed through MRI~\citep{garel2004mri,Pfeifer2019}.
-Although automated methods for fetal brain MRI analysis show particular promise in enabling rapid and reliable scan processing~\citep{Uus2023.04.18.537347_Bounti}, they struggle with the same limitations as most of the approaches developed for medical imaging: limited data availability and domain shifts, which are particularly pronounced in the fetal population~\citep{dockes2021preventing,varoquaux2022machine,Guan2022}.
+Fetal development is a critical period shaping lifelong neurological and physiological outcomes~\citep{Halfon2014-bp}.
+Monitoring brain maturation and detecting atypical development~during this period enables early diagnosis and intervention \citep{SALEEM2014507}.
+While ultrasonography (US) remains the default fetal imaging modality because of its broad availability and its low cost, fetal magnetic resonance imaging (MRI) complements US: it provides superior soft-tissue contrast and is less operator-dependent~\citep{Glenn1604}.
+MRI has been used to study fetal brain development~\citep{Jakab2021, AvilesVerdera2023, Machado2022, Shen2022} and for the detection of abnormalities such as ventriculomegaly, spina bifida, corpus callosum agenesis, edema, and hemorrhage~\citep{garel2004mri,Pfeifer2019}.
+Although, automated methods for fetal brain MRI analysis are promising to enable rapid and reliable scan processing~\citep{Uus2023.04.18.537347_Bounti}, they struggle with limited data availability and domain shifts, which are particularly pronounced in the fetal population~\citep{dockes2021preventing,varoquaux2022machine,Guan2022}.